zhongjiedong/Tsukiro/README.md

 ## In-Game MCM Options
 MCM options have been tweaked specifically for this list, do not modify anything unless otherwise specified.

+## Commonly failing downloads

+Please refer to this page for links: https://github.com/zhongjiedong/Tsukiro/wiki/Commonly-failing-downloads

+Download the files manually and place them unmodified into the folder with the rest of your downloads

 ## FAQ